apache/flink/docs/monitoring/metrics.md

 ```

+**Important:** The jar containing the reporter must be accessible when Flink is started by placing it in the /lib folder.

 You can write your own `Reporter` by implementing the `org.apache.flink.metrics.reporter.MetricReporter` interface.
 If the Reporter should send out reports regularly you have to implement the `Scheduled` interface as well.